Penalty Abatement for Reliance on Tax Advisor Who Made Obvious Errors

 The court found that the taxpayer did not know of the accountant’s errors at the time.
 Given this finding, the court concluded that the evidence was sufficient to show that the taxpayer had hired a competent tax professional to justify reliance on the advisor’s advice.

-The court case is helpful for penalty abatement cases in that it provides authority for the position that the taxpayer’s first-hand knowledge that the tax advisor has a long track record of preparing mostly accurate tax returns can overcome the fact that the tax advisor does not have the best credentials or experience and has made several more recent and obvious and substantial errors.
+The court case is helpful for penalty abatement cases in that it provides authority for the position that the taxpayer’s first-hand knowledge that the tax attorney has a long track record of preparing mostly accurate tax returns can overcome the fact that the tax attorney does not have the best credentials or experience and has made several more recent and obvious and substantial errors.